robertcardona/sat-parser/README.md

-# soap-utils
+# soap-parser

-`soap-utils` is a python library for programmatically interact with the *Satellite Orbin Analysis Program* (SOAP).
+`soap-parser` is a python library for programmatically interact with the *Satellite Orbin Analysis Program* (SOAP).
 It can be used to create `.orb` files which are the SOAP filetype, and specify custom reports to be generated.
 The `.orb` files can then be run in batch form